davetodd/akshays-tomb/_drafts/chapter-2.md

 "Where's the Administration Center?" someone called after him.

 "Down the road," he said, without looking back.
-"If you leave early, you can make it before the inn closes, although not before the Center itself closes."
+"If you leave early, you can make it before the inns close, although not before the Center itself closes."

 "Then where you are going?"